CodeverDotDev/codever/README.md

 ```
 or in one line `cd backend; nvm use; npm install; npm run debug`

-This will start the API with [nodemon](http://nodemon.io) at [http://localhost:3000/api](http://localhost:3000/api) and will watch for code changes and automatically redeploy.
+This will start the API with [nodemon](http://nodemon.io) at [http://localhost:3000/api](http://localhost:3000/api)
+ and will watch for code changes in backend and automatically redeploy.

 > To be able to automatically add youtube videos published date and duration to the title you need to
-create a _nodemon.json_ file based on the [nodemon.json.example](nodemon.json.example) and a real youtube api key
+create a _nodemon.json_ file based on the [backend/nodemon.json.example](backend/nodemon.json.example) and your own youtube api key

 #### Install and run frontend
 ```shell